Skip to main content

 Exporting documents

-Export the current document as a downloadable Word file.
-Two modes:
+Export the current document as a downloadable file.
+Three input modes:

-• Mode A — send HTML content directly (use when you have the document HTML in your app)
+• Mode A — send HTML content inline (use when you have the document HTML in your app, up to 20 MB)

 • Mode B — send a session ID (the API retrieves the document from the session)